Plan your visit

 We rarely refuse admission to anyone but if we do it’s for the health, safety, happiness and enjoyment of our visitors and our staff.

-We’re sorry that we can’t offer refund for tickets, but you are welcome to change the date and time of your booking within 28 days of your original booking.
+Under normal circumstances we can’t offer refund for tickets, but you are welcome to change the date and time of your booking within 28 days of your original booking.
 To do so please email [email protected]

 We’re based in the city centre in one of the most visually striking buildings in Manchester.
 Called Urbis, our home is a unique building designed by Ian Simpson Architects.
 The glass building has six storeys and a distinctive sloping form.
 Our galleries are spread over four floors.
 The ground floor Pitch Gallery hosts pop up exhibitions, the first floor Match Gallery is where you’ll see many of the museum’s iconic objects and the stories behind them.
 The Play Gallery on Level 2 is where you’ll find many of the activities, including Penalty Shootout and Level 3’s Score Gallery hosts our latest temporary exhibitions.